truongsonghiep/journey-to-the-west/chapter_001.md

 hence be given the religious name „Wake-to-the-Void‟ (wukong).
 All right?”
 “Splendid!
 Splendid!” said the Monkey King, laughing.
 “Henceforth I shall be called Sun Wukong.”
 So it was that,
-At nebula‟s parting he had no name.
+At nebula's parting he had no name.
 Smashing stubborn void needs Wake-to-the- Void.
-We do not know what fruit of Daoist cultivation he succeeded in attaining afterward; let‟s listen to the explanation in the next chapter.
+We do not know what fruit of Daoist cultivation he succeeded in attaining afterward; let's listen to the explanation in the next chapter.